Javier Aguirre: Espanyol

 On 28 November 2012, Aguirre was appointed manager of Espanyol, who were 20th in the La Liga table at the time.
 On 16 May 2014, Aguirre announced his departure.
-He was succeeded by Sergio.

 Japan

 In August 2014, Aguirre became the new manager of the Japan national team, replacing Alberto Zaccheroni, who had resigned following the World Cup.
 At the 2015 AFC Asian Cup, Japan won all three of its group matches, scoring seven goals and conceding none, though was knocked out in the quarter-final by the United Arab Emirates.

 On 3 February 2015, the Japan Football Association announced the termination of Aguirre's contract.
 This decision followed the confirmation that Spanish anti-corruption investigators had indicted Aguirre for alleged involvement in an ongoing match-fixing investigation.

 Al Wahda

 On 18 June 2015, Aguirre was hired as new manager of the Al-Wahda FC from United Arab Emirates.
 On 21 May 2017, after leading Al Wahda to the President's Cup championship victory, Aguirre decided to step down as manager.